greymatter-io/operator/README.md

 ## Quick Install

-Prior to installing, ensure you have the following environment variables sourced: `DOCKER_USER` and `DOCKER_PASSWORD`.
+Prior to installing, ensure you have the following environment variables sourced: `NEXUS_USER` and `NEXUS_PASSWORD`.
 These require your credentials for pulling Grey Matter core service Docker images from `docker.greymatter.io`.

 To get the latest development version of the operator up and running in your Kubernetes cluster, run